Definitions and interpretation

 As a company we hold, process and share personal data for retail purposes.
 Every care is taken to protect this personal information from accidental or deliberate misuse, to avoid a data breach that could compromise security and confidentiality.

 However, as the amount of data available grows and technology develops, there are new ways by which data can be breached.
-National Deals Limited needs to have in place a robust and systematic process for responding to any reported data breaches, to ensure it can act legally and responsibly, and protect personal data which it processes.
+Eco Motion Tech needs to have in place a robust and systematic process for responding to any reported data breaches, to ensure it can act legally and responsibly, and protect personal data which it processes.

 The aim of this procedure is to standardise the Company’s response to any data breach and ensure that they are appropriately logged and managed in accordance with the law and best practice, so that: